-The Dementia Care sector is currently in a process of change to adjust and align services and care practices to better meet the needs of the person living with dementia and their families.
-The goal is to help enhance quality of life and the experience of living with the disease.
-A good understanding of care services will help you make informed decisions about care, to understand what ‘best’ care services should look and feel like.
+The dementia care sector is changing to better meet the needs of people living with dementia and their families.
+The goal is to enhance quality of life and the experience of living with the disease.
+A good understanding of care services will help you make informed decisions about care and understand what ‘best’ care services should look and feel like.

-A person centered approach ensures that the person with dementia is involved in any decisions made about their life, it considers all aspects of their life and wellbeing.
-A person centered approach focuses on enhancing the quality of life and considers all aspects of the human experience including the physical, emotional, social, spiritual and psychological.
-In this section we explore different models of care, a person centered approach in more detail, ‘personhood’ and what this means, the benefits of complimentary therapies and the use of art and music.
+A person-centred approach ensures that the person with dementia is involved in any decisions made about their life.
+A person-centred approach focuses on enhancing quality of life and considers all aspects of the human experience, including physical, emotional, social, spiritual and psychological.